Axway/mft-convert/content/en/docs/TransferCFT/governance_services_intro/governance_overview.md

 > **Note**
 >
-> Connectivity may include connection to other or third- party products that are outside of the MFT reference solution.
+> Connectivity may include connection to other or third-party products that are outside of the MFT reference solution.

 ### Additional documentation